Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

 Heat Players to Watch

-- Adebayo posts 20.4 points and 9.2 rebounds per game -- both team highs.
-He is also averaging 3.2 assists, shooting 54% from the field.
+- Adebayo is tops on the Heat with 20.4 points per game and 9.2 rebounds, while also putting up 3.2 assists.

-- Butler paces his squad in assists per contest (5.3), and also averages 22.9 points and 5.9 rebounds.
+- Butler leads his team in assists per game (5.3), and also averages 22.9 points and 5.9 rebounds.
 Defensively, he averages 1.8 steals (second in league) and 0.3 blocked shots.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!